Copyright © 2026 CBH

 Of course, it is especially wonderful to be able to impart knowledge to a gifted and enthusiastic youngster with regular weekly lessons, but many adult students may prefer the odd lesson at infrequent intervals, particularly if they must travel long distances to their nearest teacher.

-Each teacher has their own style, preference, and speciality, so a few may not entertain adult beginners at all, insisting on a certain level or musical understanding before they are willing to introduce the harpsichord.
-Some teachers may have expertise in certain repertoire, figured bass accompaniment—a most important use of the harpsichord—or other early keyboard instruments like clavichord or fortepiano.
-Some teachers are associated with tertiary educational institutions which may or may not restrict their freedom to give private lessons.
+Each teacher has their own style, preference, and speciality.
+Some may offer online lessons.
+A few may not entertain adult beginners, insisting on a certain level or musical understanding before they are willing to introduce the harpsichord.
+Certain of these teachers have expertise in certain repertoire, figured bass accompaniment—a most important use of the harpsichord—or other early keyboard instruments like clavichord or fortepiano.
+Note that the association of some of the teachers with tertiary educational institutions may restrict their freedom to give private lessons.

 You will need access to a suitable instrument to be able to practise what you learn.
-Some teachers might insist this is a harpsichord of your own—and this is probably essential for advanced study—but for other teachers, the style you pick up may be able to be grasped on other keyboards.
+Some teachers might insist this is a harpsichord of your own—and this is probably essential for advanced study—but for other teachers, the style you pick up may be able to be grasped in early stages on other keyboards including digital instruments.

-This listing of musical practitioners is as complete as possible.
-Listing is open to all teachers without fee, and inclusion or omission does not imply recommendation or otherwise.
+The below listing is as complete as possible in the hope of showing the level of activity in each country.
+It is open to all teachers without any fee.
+Inclusion or omission does not imply recommendation or otherwise.
 Feel free to approach a teacher in your area and see if your relationship can develop: Contact details have been provided and confirmed by the teachers themselves.

 ||